ALL YOU NEED TO KNOW ABOUT THE CORONAVIRUS

 The coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease – much like any flu virus.

-The UK Chief Medical Officers have raised the risk to the public from low to moderate.
-The risk to individuals remains low.
+The UK Chief Medical Officers have raised the risk to the public to HIGH.
 The advice from Public Health UK remains the same and is detailed below.

 If you have symptoms:

-- Instead, call the NHS line 111 and advise of recent travel to the area, or you can book a video appointment with any of our doctors.
+- You can book a video appointment with any of our doctors.

 - Stay indoors and avoid contact with people for 14 days.
 This may seem drastic, but this is to avoid the spread of the virus as you may still be a carrier.